bonfireprocessor/riscv_debian_install/readme.md

     nvme0n1     259:0    0 476.9G  0 disk
     debian@starfive:~$
     ```
-    (A SSD with already partitions on it will show the paitition devices (nvne0n1pX) in lsblk)
+    (A non-empty SSD will show the partition device like nvne0n1pX in lsblk)

     + Copy the SD Image with e.g. FTP/SFTP/ etc. as file to the SD Card (when you have at least an 8GB SD Card there is enough space).
     + Install the Image to the NVMe SSD with dd e.g:
     ```sh